 Dividend Yield: 2.7%

-McCormick & Company, Incorporated (NYSE:MKC) is another quality company whose valuation might spook some investors.
-But MKC stock very rarely is offered cheap — and below $100, it still provides plenty of value for long-term investors.
+McCormick & Company (NYSE:MKC) is another quality company whose valuation might spook some investors.
+But MKC stock very rarely is offered cheap … if it gets below $122, you should consider buying and holding this stock.

 The company’s market leadership in spices and seasonings provides both an impressive moat and protection against economic downturns.
-MKC stock did dip after the company acquired French’s mustard and Frank’s RedHot sauce from Reckitt Benckiser Group PLC-ADR (OTCMKTS:RBGLY) this summer, at a price that looked a bit high to many investors.
-But MKC has recovered those gains — and looks set for more to come.
+MKC stock did dip after the company acquired French’s mustard and Frank’s RedHot sauce from Reckitt Benckiser (OTCMKTS:RBGLY), at a price that looked a bit high to many investors.
+But MKC has recovered those gains and then some.

 Top-line growth for McCormick likely isn’t going to be explosive, but it will be steady.
 The same has been true of MKC stock, which has returned an average of 13% a year over the past decade, including dividends.

-After all, Allstate isn’t particularly expensive, trading at less than 14x 2018 EPS estimates.
-Higher interest rates should come — eventually — and boost investment returns, helping future earnings growth as well.
+After all, Allstate isn’t particularly expensive, trading at less than 11x forward estimates.
+The Fed should continue to raise rates, boosting investment returns and helping future earnings growth.

 Once those short-term worries subside, ALL should resume its march upward.

-10 Retirement Stocks to Hold Forever: International Flavors & Fragances (IFF)
+Retirement Stocks to Hold Forever: International Flavors & Fragrances (IFF)

-IFF’s hidden, but key role, in so many industries gives it a great deal of protection against both competition and macro factors.
+IFF’s hidden, but key role, in so many industries, gives it a great deal of protection against both competition and macro factors.
 Acquisitions and a growing cosmetic additive business both provide room for growth.
-And a 1.8% dividend, raised by 8% earlier this year, offers income potential as well.
+And a 2.1% dividend, raised by nearly 6% earlier this year, offers income potential as well.

 Consumers may not know IFF — but investors should.

-Lamb Weston Holdings Inc (NYSE:LW) was spun off from Conagra Brands Inc (NYSE:CAG) last year.
+Lamb Weston (NYSE:LW) was spun off from Conagra Brands (NYSE:CAG) last year.
 Lamb Weston is the No. 1 potato producer in the United States.
-In fact, it manufactures the well-known French fries at McDonald’s Corporation (NYSE:MCD), among other restaurant chains.
+In fact, it manufactures the well-known French fries at McDonald’s (NYSE:MCD), among other restaurant chains.

 Lamb Weston also has a consumer business (including a small segment that manufactures frozen vegetables), while serving restaurants of all sizes.
 Health concerns might seem a long-term headwind against the business — but growth has been steady for years, and margins continue to improve.
 LW is targeting international markets for growth, as French fries have much more limited penetration, while international audiences generally are intrigued by Americanized products.